INTERESTING FACTS ABOUT THE ATLANTIC OCEAN !!!

 Tides in the oceans are caused by the Moon and the Sun’s gravitational force on water, while the Earth spins.

-The Gulf Stream is a very powerful, warm, ocean current, which has a large impact on the climate of the east coast of the U.S, and western Europe.
-It brings warm water from the Gulf of Mexico, into the Atlantic Ocean.
+The Gulf Stream is a very powerful, warm ocean current, which has a large impact on the climate of the east coast of the United States and western Europe.
+It brings warm water from the Gulf of Mexico into the Atlantic Ocean.

 The Atlantic Ocean provides us with more than just seafood, as ingredients from the sea can be found in many foods.
 Also, many ingredients are used in medical products that help us fight cancer, arthritis, Alzheimer’s disease and heart disease.

-The Bermuda Triangle is located in the Atlantic Ocean, which is believed to be responsible for many mysterious disappearances of airplanes and ships.
+The Bermuda Triangle is located in the Atlantic Ocean.
+It is believed to be responsible for many mysterious disappearances of airplanes and ships.